 ABSTRACT

 Background: There is a lack of epidemiological evidence for most of the associations between the current levels of metals and neuropsychological development during childhood.
+To add something about why is prenatal exposure important since it is when you measured it?

 Objective: Our goal was to evaluate the potential neurotoxic effect of prenatal exposure to 7 metals (cobalt, cupper, arsenic, cadmium, antimony, thallium and lead) during the first and third trimester of pregnancy on child neuropsychological development at the age of 4 years.

-Methods: We assessed the neuropsychological development of 553 4-year-olds from the cohort of Sabadell, Spain (INMA-project) using a thorough protocol of assessment.
+Methods: I would start saying that you use data from a prospective birth cohort study, etc. We assessed the neuropsychological development of 553 4-year-olds from the cohort of Sabadell, Spain (INMA-project) using a thorough protocol of assessment.
 Several aspects of neuropsychological development were evaluated including general cognition, executive function, social competence, as well as attention deficit and hyperactivity disorder (ADHD) symptomatology.
-Metals were measured in 485 urine samples collected from mothers during the 1st and 3rd trimester of pregnancy from the Sabadell cohort.
+Metals were measured in 485 urine samples collected from mothers during the 1st and 3rd trimester of pregnancy.
 Tertiles of the average of the two creatinine-adjusted metal concentrations were used as exposure variable.

-Results: We found a negative effect for the highest tertile of cobalt during the 1st trimester on executive function score (Coefficient (Coef) = -4.92; 95% Confidence Interval (CI) = -8.36 to -1.49).
+Results: We found a negative effect of the highest tertile of cobalt during the 1st trimester on executive function score (Coefficient (Coef) = -4.92; 95% Confidence Interval (CI) = -8.36 to -1.49).
 The highest levels of lead in the 3rd trimester of pregnancy were negatively associated to general cognitive scale (Coef = -3.87; 95%CI = -7.64 to -0.10).
 No associations were found between social competence or ADHD symptomatology and prenatal exposure to metals.

-Conclusion: Prenatal exposure to lead during the third trimester and to cobalt during the first trimester may hamper the child cognitive development during preschool period, even at the current low levels of these metals.
+Conclusion: Prenatal exposure to lead during the third trimester and to cobalt during the first trimester may hamper child cognitive development during preschool period, even at the current low levels of these metals.
 However, for most of the metals we did not find an effect.

-Key words: heavy metal poisoning, Nnervous system; child development; neuropsychology; environmental exposure.
+Key words: heavy metal poisoning, nervous system; child development; neuropsychology; environmental exposure.

 1. INTRODUCTION